flatlandchurch/flatland-site-hugo/content/events/alpha.md

 Register
 {{< /action >}}<br>

-Alpha is the first letter of the Greek alphabet, and this is the first unit in our Discipleship Pathway.
-Discover and discuss the topics of first importance in our faith.<br>
+# Join a conversation...

+### Explore faith together.

+Alpha is a series of group conversations that explore the basics of the Christian faith in a friendly environment.

 ### Wednesdays, 7:00-8:30pm

-We meet at Flatland Church for this class.
+We meet at Flatland Church, 4801 North 144th Street Omaha, Nebraska